YLMstring/Prestige-Plus/README.md

 - You have a good aura if and only if, you are a cleric/warpriest worshipping a good deity, a paladin or a good subtype outsider.
 - It has nothing to do with your own alignment, or any other auras you might have.
 - [Shield Other](https://www.d20pfsrd.com/magic/all-spells/s/shield-other/)
+- Use a move action to end the spell instead of moving out of range, so that you won't lose it during cutscene, tavern etc.
 ### New Mythic Prestige Class Features

 - Swift Death: Your Death Attack becomes a standard action.
 At 10th assassin level, it becomes a move action.